nasifshah2017/A-Dice-Game/README.md

-A dice game between two players
+The dice game between two players
 - The game has 2 players, playing in rounds
 - In each turn, a player rolls a dice as many times as he wishes.
 Each result get added to his ROUND score
 - BUT, if the player rolls a 1, all his ROUND score gets lost.
 After that, it's the next player's turn